Audrey Hepburn

 Audrey with actor Mel Ferrer

 In 1960, the young actress gave birth to a son, Sean.
-She was overjoyed, as her fragile health had previously prevented her from carrying a child.
-Audrey continued to collaborate with her husband in the film industry, but he struggled to cope with her overwhelming success, and after 15 years, they parted ways.
+She was overjoyed—her fragile health had made pregnancy difficult before.
+Audrey continued working with her husband in films, but he couldn't handle her overwhelming success, and after 15 years, they divorced.

 Audrey Hepburn with her son